jgagnet/Ektorp-cluster/README.md

-Ektorp is a persistence API that uses [CouchDB](http://couchdb.apache.org/) as storage engine.
+Ektorp-cluster is a persistence API that uses [CouchDB](http://couchdb.apache.org/) as storage engine.
 The goal of Ektorp is to combine JPA like functionality with the simplicity and flexibility that CouchDB provides.

 Features
 --------